freelancingcare/Responsive-Maintenance-Pro-With-Countdown/README.md

-Responsive Admin Maintenance Pro With Countdown
+Responsive Maintenance Pro With Countdown
 ============

 Create stylish Coming Soon or Maintenance Mode page.
 Work on your site while visitors see a "Coming Soon" or "Maintenance " page.
 On that plugin there have 6 different style responsive template with CSS3 animations, Youtube Background video and still image background template.